pojome/activity-log/readme.txt

 Taxonomy

-* An term is being uploaded
+* An term is being created.
-* An term is being edited
+* An term is being edited.
-* An term is being deleted
+* An term is being deleted.

 <strong>Translators:</strong>